kanha95/HPC-IIT-Delhi/README.md

 * **For Interactive Mode**, On HPC logged In terminal type:-
 ```
 qsub -I -P cse -l select=2:ncpus=8:ngpus=1:mem=24G -l walltime=6:00:00
+or
+qsub -I -P cse -l select=2:ncpus=8:ngpus=1:mem=24G:centos=skylake -l walltime=6:00:00
 ```
   Wait till resources are allocated...
+   In the above first query, I refers to 'Interactive mode', P refers to Project.
+So the above query means "We are requesting 2 nodes with 8 cpu cores each, 1 gpu each, 24GB RAM each, haswell phase 1 nodes are to be selected, for a total time of 6 Hours.

-  In the above query I refers to 'Interactive mode', P refers to Project.
-So the above query means "We are requesting 2 nodes with 8 cpu cores each, 1 gpu each, 24GB RAM each for a total time of 6 Hours.
+  In the above second query, I refers to 'Interactive mode', P refers to Project.
+So the above query means "We are requesting 2 nodes with 8 cpu cores each, 1 gpu each, 24GB RAM each, skylake phase 2 nodes are to be selected, for a total time of 6 Hours.

+  Note that phase 2 nodes are powerful and faster ones.
+Generally they don't give these nodes to all.
+You need to pass advance HPC test conducted at college to avail those.
+But sometimes they are available to use without giving any test.
+You can see the Phase 1 and 2 node details [here](http://supercomputing.iitd.ac.in/?info)

-  Note that you need to specify your branch or project name after -P like ee or cc or any other.
+  Also Note that you need to specify your branch or project name after -P like ee or cc or any other.
 * Once the resources are allocated,
   Use cd command move to your home directory.
   ```